Artisans' and Mechanics' Liens

 - state the amount of the lien;

-- specify the amount of a bond the owner must pay to cancel the lien; and
+- specify the amount of a bond the owner must pay to cancel the lien, which includes reasonable attorney's fees; and

-Any time after the plaintiff files her petition for a lien on land or buildings, the owner of the property may ask the court to release the lien.
-There are two ways in which the owner may obtain an order releasing the lien.
-First, the owner may file a bond in the amount of the lien.
-Alternatively, the owner may pay the amount of the lien to the plaintiff.
-Read the Rules: Md.
-Rules 2-626 and 12-307
+Release Of The Lien.
+Any time after the plaintiff files a petition for a lien on land or buildings, the property owner may ask the court to release the lien.
+There are two ways in which the owner may obtain an order releasing the lien:

 Alternatives To Mechanics' Liens